-Hemochromatosis when the body absorbs too much iron from food.
+Hemochromatos is when the body absorbs too much iron from food.
 It can be life-threatening.
 For people with hemochromatosis, consuming alcohol can pose a high risk of liver damage.

 Long-term alcohol use is linked to an elevated risk of liver cancer.
 An excessive amount of alcohol damages the liver.
-Over time, the liver becomes inflamed and eventually there is scarring.
-The more damaged someone’s liver, the greater risk there is of cancer developing.
+Over time, the liver becomes inflamed and eventually, there is scarring.
+The more damaged someone’s liver is, the greater risk there is of cancer developing.

-There is also evidence that long-term use of excessive amounts of alcohol also increases a person’s risk of colon and rectal cancer:
+Furthermore, long-term use of alcohol also increases a person’s risk of colon and rectal cancer.